vbrusca/JsonPL/README.md

 1. Finished support for the use of arrays.
 You can now create arrays of one data type, strict = true, and arrays of multiple data types, strict = false.
 You cannot create arrays of arrays at this point.
 2. Added support for de-referencing values passed from function calls.
 3. Added support for a for-each loop that takes a reference to an array as an argument to define the start and stop values.
-4. Synced up the Javascript, Java, and C# versions to support all 25 test programs.
+4. Synced up the Javascript, Java, and C# versions to support all 26 test programs.
-5. Ability to create new variables with system calls to mlc, malloc, and amlc, array malloc.
+5. **Ability to create new variables with system calls to mlc, malloc, and amlc, array malloc.
-6. Ability to delete variables with system calls to cln, clean.
+6. **Ability to delete variables with system calls to cln, clean.
-7. Added ability to use a server to host variable values into the languages referencing string encoding.
+7. **Added ability to use a server to host variable values into the languages referencing string encoding.
 An example can be found in test program 24 in the Javascript, Java, and C# interpreter's cfg directory.
 Requires the Node JS server, public_html/svr/EXEC4SVR.JS running on the URL specified in test program 24.
-8. Added support for URL function calls, not you can call function in native JsonPL, normal function, in the language of the interpreter, system function, or a web based function call, url function.
+8. **Added support for URL function calls, not you can call function in native JsonPL, normal function, in the language of the interpreter, system function, or a web based function call, url function. test program 25.

 Up Next:
 1. A C version of the base 0.5.1 interpreter.
 The C version of the 0.5.1 interpreter is coming along.
 A lot of the base code to handle strings, lists, memory management, etc. is done and ready for testing.